Introduction

 - multiChoiceList : mulitple choices lists.

-- checkboxes : mutiple choices checkbox.
+- checkboxes : multiple choices checkbox.

 Comment type : use to add or not a comment to the question.
 There are 4 comment types: